Numantia: Excavation and conservation of Numantia

 Numantia's exact location vanished from memory, and some theories placed it in Zamora, but in 1860 Eduardo Saavedra identified the correct location in Garray, Soria.
 In 1882, the ruins of Numantia were declared a national monument.
 In 1905, the German archaeologist Adolf Schulten began a series of excavations which located the Roman camps around the city.
 In 1999, the Roman camps were included in a zona arqueológica, a category of the Spanish heritage register which did not exist when the hillfort was first protected.

 Regular excavations are still going on.

-Displays related to Numantia
+Museums

 Many objects from the site are on display in the Numantine Museum of Soria (Spanish: Museo Numantino).
 This museum is also responsible for in situ displays at Numantia.

 Other collections which have items from the site include the Romano-Germanic Central Museum, Mainz.
 (Some objects were taken by Adolf Schulten to Germany).

-Development threat to the historic landscape

-The province of Soria is sparsely populated, and Numantia is mainly surrounded by land used for low intensity agriculture.
-However, the regional government of Castilla y Leon and the city of Soria have planned various construction projects which if completed would affect the landscape surrounding the site of Numantia.

-The proposed developments in the vicinity of Numantia have met widespread opposition from a number of quarters, including the Instituto de España, the Real Academia de la Historia, the Catalan Institute of Classical Archaeology, the Spanish Section of the International Council on Monuments and Sites (ICOMOS) and a number of Ancient History Departments in Spain.
-In 2008 a petition organised to have Numantia declared a World Heritage Site, in the hope that this would deter the local authorities from developing the area.

-City of the Environment

-In 2010 work began on a "City of the Environment" on an ecologically important site near the river Duero.

-The project ran into economic problems relating to the Spanish property bubble and also legal problems.